jjardel-infosec/lgpd-free/README.md

 Welcome to the repository.
 This repository is a fork, being translated and configured for use with the pt-be language

+## Donate
+I am currently unemployed.
+If you are interested in making a donation via pix, you can use CPF 05966998671.
+In the name of José Jardel

 ## Goals
 To manage the whole LGPD process, you need a central point where information about LGPD procedures are stored and can be updated on a regular basis by dedicated personnel, including your Data Protection Officer.